Time and Tide

 When travelling around, I opted to keep the set-up built to carry everywhere with a bag for just the lenses and other miscellaneous.

 If we were to use the iPhone’s default camera app to shoot, we wouldn’t have finer controls such as false colour, focus assist or white balance settings to help us create the best image.
-Using the Blackmagic app, gives us a good base to start our iPhone images to help match our FX3.
+Using the Blackmagic app, it gave us control to fine tune the iPhone images to help match our FX3.

 The purpose of having the iPhone 15 was to have a cheaper alternative than a 2nd FX3 that gave us the flexibility of cutting around longer scenes.
 It was very helpful in some moments but you can feel the limitations in certain situations such as in tight spaces without the ability to quickly adjust your settings.